 There are three groups of readers.
-First, there’s the “scanners.”
+First, there are the “scanners.”
 These are the people who are looking for something interesting.
 If you can’t capture their attention quickly, they’ll leave immediately.
-Next, there’s the “cherry pickers.”
+Next, there are the “cherry pickers.”
 These are readers who are looking for information within your article but don’t want to read the entire article.
 They’ll look through and try and capture the main ideas.

 Lastly, there are the critics – visitors who look through your content and try to pick out any errors.